andreastt/edit/README.md

 system over an [ssh(1)] session on your local machine’s text editor.

 It currently only supports editing files that are available on the local system via an [sshfs(1)] mount.

-It should however support all editors, but was written specifically with Plan 9’s [acme(1)] in mind.
+The utilities were written specifically for Plan 9’s [acme(1)] editor, but could theoretically work with any non-blocking editor set in `EDITOR_B`.

 Install the necessary programs on the respective systems: